4 Challenges Financial Advisors Face in the New Digital Environment – And Solutions

 Deputize someone who can make decisions and keep the back-office ball rolling when you’re unavailable.
 Hopefully you’ll be unavailable a lot because you’ll be meeting with clients and prospects every day.
 The better you are, the more valuable your second-in-command will be.

 Again, these are just a few of the communication problems we’ve seen, and some strategies for dealing with them.

 Have you had to deal with these challenges in your own practice?
 What worked?
 What didn’t?
 What would you do differently if you had to do it all over again?
 Send me an email, or drop a note in the comments.

 Now go do some prospecting.
 People need to hear from you.

-If you’ve been an Advisors for 5 years or less, and are looking for ways to kick-start your practice, watch this 2-minute video to learn how our video training program, Become Brilliant at the Basics: What They Don’t Teach You in Training, can help you succeed in our business.
+If you’ve been an Advisors for 5 years or less, and are looking for ways to kick-start your practice, or you’re a seasoned advisor looking for help to get back to basics, watch this 4-minute video to learn how our training program, Become Brilliant at the Basics: What They Don’t Teach You in Training, can help you succeed in our business.

 24 video lessons.
 24 exercises.
 5 LIVE group coaching sessions (included with the coaching program only).
 A survivor’s manual and an enormous advantage over your competition.
 Enroll today – starts from $149.